Tickets on sale for THE MONOLOGUE ADVENTURE 2019 on May 12 and May 13

 This is an interdisciplinary project combining literary arts, performance art and the writing community.
 The Monologue Adventure invites all women writers to submit up to three unpublished monologues, which will be performed in rehearsed readings by emerging and established actors.

-Submissions are again open in 2019 to both professional and non-professional writers.
+Submission details: open to both professional and non-professional writers.
 This year we are extending the genres to include both non-fiction and fiction and experimental genres and comedy is also welcome.
-The monologues should make a loose and free reference to the theme STORMY SEAS, SAFE HARBOUR.
+The monologues should make a loose and free reference to the theme STORMY SEAS, SAFE HAVEN.
 Perhaps it is a metaphor for a journey, perhaps a relationship, perhaps a time in your life, or a moment in history.

 A total of 12-15 monologues will be selected to be read by professional actors who will bring the monologues to life and send them on a journey of their own.